Jaegermeiste/MSCognitiveServicesHowToGuide/GetBreakdown.md

         };
 ```

-And a callback to handle the data:
+And a callback to handle the data.
+As before, this callback leverages express-handlebars to display relevant variables from the response to the user:
 ```javascript
 function VideoIndexerStatusCallback(error, response, body) {
         if (!error && response.statusCode < 400) {